The Sri Lanka Travel Specialists

 A large lounge and well-stocked library lead out to a croquet lawn, a large swimming pool, summerhouses and sun deck.
 Various indoor games are available for a rainy day.
 Rooms are sold on an all-inclusive basis, including breakfast, lunch, an afternoon cream tea, dinner, all soft drinks and non-premium alcoholic beverages (including wine).

-Norwood, one of five luxurious bungalows in the acclaimed Tea Trails collection, and one of the most popular, nestles among the rich green hills of the Dickoya region in central Sri Lanka.
-The bungalow is located 45kms south of Nuwara Eliya, a drive of around five hours from Colombo or consider air taxi options.
+Norwood nestles among the rich green hills of the Dickoya region in central Sri Lanka.
+The bungalow is 45 kms south of Nuwara Eliya, a drive of around five hours from Colombo, or consider air taxi options.
 You can also head to the south coast via a daily sea plane service between Hatton and Koggala.

 Ratings based on real traveller reviews in the past 4 years